SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/04-Mongoose-Models.md

 # Model Virtual Properties

-We can create **Virtual** properties that exist only in the **Mongoose Model**, not in the MongoDB itself.
+We can create **Virtual** properties that exist only in the **Mongoose Model** and not in MongoDB.

-Virtuals are additional fields for a given model.
+They are additional fields for a given model.

-A example is helpful:
+We should first create a new Schema for our example:

 ``` js
 // We define a user schema